subham-71/Nearest-Neighbour-Algorithm-using-KD-Trees/README.md

 Then the data points are input line by line

-The last line contains the data set for which nearest neighbors are to be found
+The last line contains the data point for which nearest neighbors are to be found

 For the given input file,